Intervention Efficiency and Perturbation Validation Framework: Capacity-Aware and Robust Clinical Model Selection under the Rashomon Effect: Detailed Setups of Real Data Experiments

 \paragraph{Candidate models} We use decision trees as the base model class to prioritize interpretability and to account for potential non-linear separability.
 Within each 100-sample subset, we generate a diverse pool of candidate models by repeatedly subsampling 70\% of the training data and training one tree per subsample (maximum depth 4 for interpretability), yielding 100 candidates in total.
 This resampling procedure intentionally produces multiple models with similar overall accuracy but differing feature splits and decision paths, characterizing the presence of the the Rashomon Effect.

-\paragraph{Selection method assessment} For each validation fold of each piece of data and each model selection method, we pick one model from the candidate pool using the chosen metric.
+\paragraph{Selection method assessment} For each validation split of each data subset and each model selection method, we pick one model from the candidate pool using the chosen metric based on validation performance.
 The selected model is then evaluated on the external test set associated with this piece using the same metric as in validation.
 This aligns validation with testing and approximates ground truth generalization.
-We repeat the procedure across pieces and folds, as explained in the last paragraph, and aggregate the testing performance w.r.t the model evaluation metrics, data pieces, and the whole datasets.
+We repeat the procedure across subsets and splits, as explained in the last paragraph, and aggregate the testing performance w.r.t the model evaluation metrics, subsets and splits.

 \paragraph{Compute environment and runtime} Real-data experiments run locally on an Apple MacBook Pro (M4 Pro, 12-core CPU, 16-core GPU, 24 GB RAM) in a fixed Python environment.
 The two datasets are processed concurrently with a total time of 424.3 minutes.